-Happy New Year!
-What if this could be the year you made peace with your body?
+What if this is the year you make peace with your body?

 New Year's resolutions are usually about getting things done: Losing weight, planting a garden, cleaning out the garage.
 Whatever it is, I vote less stress.

 Given a reasonable choice, I'll choose two errands over five and reduce the cortisol in my system.
 But many of us don't give ourselves a choice.
 Rather, we succumb to the pernicious internal loop: “I must get everything done, I must get everything done.”

 Accepting that anything can wait another day is harder than you might think, mostly because we each have our own long-standing habit around being a "good person," which usually means working right up to the edge of stress and exhaustion.

 We set up unconscious priorities around the outcome we want: to check off our to-do list or reduce stress.
 Of course, it feels good to knock off the to-do list.
 And if failing to get things done feels unthinkable, it makes the to-do list, or whatever else we are doing, subject to the dangerous and unhealthy doctrine of “any means necessary.”